ember-learn/ember-blog/source/2019-12-21-how-to-make-a-geographic-map-in-ember.md

 (What would alternative be?
 I've seen some wild spaghetti monsters and they are not pleasant to deal with because they do not encapsulate _lifecycle management_).

-So, I'm a little biased because I really only use ember-mapbox-gl.
+I'm a little biased because I really only use ember-mapbox-gl.
 It's powered by WebGL.
 That means that the graphical output is powered by the
-_things on the metal of the machine itself_.
+_things closer to the metal of the machine itself_.
 Plus, [mapbox-gl](https://github.com/mapbox/mapbox-gl-js), the underlying library, is highly customizable.
 It might even be a little _too_ customizable, and that's where [ember-leaflet](https://github.com/miguelcobain/ember-leaflet) really shines: although it's SVG-based (read: not as fast), it provides more out-of-the-box abstractions at a higher level.